AERODARIUS/erp-rpg-api/README.md

     npm install

+Setup MongoDB Server, follow these steps: https://docs.mongodb.com/manual/administration/install-community/ Then open mongo shell and execute `use erp-rpg` and `use erp-rpg-test` to start using development and test databases, the names may vary depending on your configuration.

-Setup MongoDB Server, follow these steps: https://docs.mongodb.com/manual/administration/install-community/ API uses _URI Versioning_, any request to a resource should be performed under `/api/v{vesrion-number}/` path, for example: `/api/v1/users/`.
+ERP-RPG API uses _URI Versioning_, any request to a resource should be performed under `/api/v{vesrion-number}/` path, for example: `/api/v1/users/`.
 By default, the path `/api/` stands for the latest version.
 For now, there is only version 1.b-native#start-a-mongodb-server

 Add an `.env` file to the root of the project with the following content: